 6. V-Shaped Model (Verification and Validation Model)

-The V-Shaped Model is an extension of the Waterfall model with an emphasis on testing at each stage.
-It follows a V-shaped structure where each development stage corresponds to a testing phase, ensuring that issues are identified early in the process.
+The V-Shaped Model is an extension of the Waterfall model that places a strong emphasis on testing at each development stage.
+It follows a V-shaped structure where each phase of development is paired with a corresponding testing phase, ensuring that issues are identified and addressed early.
+This model integrates testing throughout the development process, which helps in catching defects early.
+However, like the Waterfall model, it can face challenges if requirements change or are not clearly defined, leading to potential obstructions in the development process.

 7. Big Bang Model